Documentation Index

 What this is

-Theslideless-marketplace is a Claude Code plugin.
-Once installed, every slideless-* skill is available in any Claude session — Claude can generate decks, publish them, update them, list them, and export them, all by name.
+Theslideless-ai/plugin repo is an Open Plugin v1-conformant plugin.
+Once installed, every slideless-* skill is available in any compatible agent session (Claude Code, Cursor, …).
+The agent can generate decks, push them, share them, pull them on another machine, invite collaborators, list them, and export them — all by name.

 The skills